linpengcheng/PurefunctionPipelineDataflow/README.md

       form `warehouse/workshop model pipelines (data factory)`
       through `warehouse` collaboration (scheduling).
-    - The `workshop pipeline` can be used as a `packaged integrated pipeline (integrated chip)` to independently provide services to the outside world, which is a microservice.
+    - The `workshop pipeline` can be used as a `packaged integrated pipeline (integrated chip)` to independently provide services to the outside world, which is a microservice or service industry.

   - **Warehouse**: It can provide services as an independent entity, which is a warehousing industry or database server.